 We accept that excluding related party creditor votes for the purposes of voting on a resolution to replace an incumbent practitioner would strengthen these new rules and make them work even more effectively.
-Further excluding those with a vested interest must also be considered.

 Against the background of these recent improvements to creditors' rights to replace external administrators, the notion of a can rank appears premature.